folio-org/mod-copycat/README.md

 ## Introduction

-[mod-copycat](https://github.com/folio-org/mod-copycat) is a Folio module that assists in Copy cataloging.
+[mod-copycat](https://github.com/folio-org/mod-copycat) is a FOLIO  module that assists in Copy cataloging.
 It imports records from remote systems using Z39.50.